mrwebwork/mrwebwork/README.md

 </p>

 ## Collaboration
 - I'm always open to collaborating on interesting projects and innovative ideas.
-Whether you're looking for a hand to jump-start a project or need a new perspective on a current one, don't hesitate to reach out.
+Whether you're looking for a hand to jump-start a project or need a new perspective on a current one, don't hesitate to reach out

 ## Personal Interests & Hobbies
-- Passionate explorer of Austin's trails and paddle-boarding enthusiast.
-- Firm believer in maintaining a balanced lifestyle that integrates personal growth with professional development.
-- Love strategy games and was the President of the Chess Club.
-- Founded the Cryptocurrency Club and navigated the complex world of digital currencies.
+- Trails
+- Paddle Boarding
+- Chess

 ## Statistics